matthewcsimpson/Solar-System-Hackathon-Backend/readme.md

 GET /stellar/moons
 ```

-Returns a list of all the moons that orbit planets in the system with the following details:
+Returns a list of all the moons that orbit planets in the system, sorted by their perihelion (nearest extent to the planet they orbit) with the following details:

 ```
 [{